 However, CyberGhost uses additional measures to protect you from this WireGuard deficiency.
 The technical details: it combines WireGuard with a RESTful API protected by an RSA certificate, plus a daemon that can dynamically assign IP addresses where WireGuard can't.

-In essence, CyberGhost uses additional features to guarantee your IP address and usage data are never logged and that your activity cannot be traced back to you.
+CyberGhost uses additional features to guarantee that your IP address and usage data are never logged and that your activity cannot be traced back to you.

 Keep in mind that WireGuard is still not 100% polished and while using it there was one instance when the Adobe CC app could not connect to the Internet.
 Switching to another protocol fixed the issue.